Dharmendrastm/Cybersecurity_common_questions/README.md

 In this attack the attacker securetly intercepts and alters communication between two parties without their knowledgement.

+EX:- An attacker eavesdroppping on communication in apublic Wi-Fi network to steal login credentials or sensitive information.

 # What is Social Engineering?

 Social Engineering manipulates individuals to disclouse confidential information or perform action for malicious purposes.